 Preparing to Use the Repaired Amp – WHAT HAD HAPPENED??

 This story is not over yet.
 The Amp is ready but I want to have a better understanding of what happened, and must make sure there is no repeat performance.
-There are several possibilities for the failure of he RF/LPF module:
+There are several possibilities for the failure of the RF/LPF module:

 - An antenna problem caused high and varying SWR that the Tuner could not handle

-- RF was getting into the Tuner
+- RF was getting into the Tuner control circuitry and relays

 - There was simply a component failure – it is known to happen